 Operational mode—This mode displays the current status of the device.
 In operational mode, you enter commands to monitor and troubleshoot the Junos OS, devices, and network connectivity.
 To enter the operational mode, type the CLI command.
 The character “>” identifies operational mode.
 For example, user@router>

 Configuration mode—A configuration for a device running on Junos OS is stored as a hierarchy of statements.
 In configuration mode, you enter these statements to define all properties of the Junos OS, including interfaces, general routing information, routing protocols, user access, and several system and hardware properties.
 You enter the configuration mode by issuing the configure command from the operational mode.
 The character “#” identifies configuration mode.
 For example, user@router#

-When you enter configuration mode, you are actually viewing and changing a file called the candidate configuration.
+When you enter configuration mode, you are viewing and changing a file called the candidate configuration.
 The candidate configuration file enables you to make configuration changes without causing operational changes to the current operating configuration, called the active configuration.
-The router or switch does not implement the changes you added to the candidate configuration file until you commit them, which activates the configuration on the router or switch (see Figure 2).
-Candidate configurations enable you to alter your configuration without causing potential damage to your current network operations.
+The router or switch does not implement the changes you added to the candidate configuration file until you commit them, which activates the configuration on the device.
+Candidate configurations enable you to alter your configuration without causing potential interruptions in your current network operations.

 CLI Command Hierarchy

 CLI commands are organized in a hierarchy.
 Commands that perform a similar function are grouped together under the same level of the hierarchy.
 For example, all commands that display information about the system and the system software are grouped under the show system command, and all commands that display information about the routing table are grouped under the show route command.

 To execute a command, enter the full command name, starting at the top level of the hierarchy.
 For example, to display a brief view of the routes in the routing table, use the command show route brief.

 Configuration Statement Hierarchy